AnujaGaikwad/Python-/README.md

 - Explore more complex Python concepts and advanced features such as decorators and context managers.

 #### Chapter 13: Advanced Python 2
-- Delve deeper into advanced topics like generators and the itertools module.
+- Delve deeper into advanced topics like generators and the tools module.

 #### Mega Project 1: Jarvis
 - Implement a comprehensive project integrating various concepts learned throughout the course, demonstrating your proficiency in Python.

 #### Mega Project 2: Auto Reply AI Chatbot
-- Create an AI chatbot application, applying machine learning or rule-based approaches to respond to user queries.
+- Create an AI chatbot application,applying machine learning or rule-based approaches to respond to user queries.

 ### Conclusion
-- Reflect on your learning journey, consolidate your understanding, and explore next steps for furthering your Python programming skills.
+- Reflect on your learning journey, consolidate your understanding, and explore the next steps for furthering your Python programming skills.

 ### Overall Skills Developed:
 - Problem-solving and logical thinking through programming.